lippirk/duotrigordle/docs/Inputting_Stats.md

 # Inputting Statistics

-Since Duotrigordle added statistics quite late, I've included the ability for you to manually input past games in case you've been tracking them on your own.
+Since Duotriparole added statistics quite late, I've included the ability for you to manually input past games in case you've been tracking them on your own.

 ![Stats](https://i.imgur.com/0cXaEjH.png)